zng-ui/zng/crates/cargo-zng/README.md

                     The working directory is the workspace root.
   ${!cmd:case}    — Replaces with the stdout, case converted.
                     If the script contains ':', add a suffix: ${!cmd foo::bar :}
-  $!{!cmd?else}   — If script fails or stdout is empty, uses 'else instead.
+  $!{!cmd:?else}  — If script fails or stdout is empty, uses 'else' instead.

   $${VAR}         — Escapes $, replaces with '${VAR}'.